Scientific Name

 Description

-Pachyphytum viride is a succulent plant with descending or hanging stems and leaves arranged in loose rosettes.
+Pachyphytum viride is a succulent plant with decumbent or pendent stems and leaves arranged in loose rosettes in the uppermost part of the stems.
 It is the largest species of the genus.
-Stems are up to 3.3 feet (1 m) long and up to 1.4 inches (3.5 cm) in diameter.
-Leaves are dark-green to violet-red and up to 4 inches (10 cm) long.
-Flowers have red-orange petals surrounded by fleshy greenish-white sepals.
-They appear in winter to early spring atop reddish up to 12 inches (30 cm) long stems.
+The stems are basally few-branched and can grow up to 3.3 feet (1 m) long and 1.4 inches (3.5 cm) in diameter.
+The leaves are thick, fleshy, and narrow, measuring up to 4 inches (10 cm) long, 1.2 inches (3 cm) wide, and 0.7 inches (1.7 cm) thick.
+They change color depending on the season and growing conditions, from pale to dark green or more or less violet-red.

 Pachyphytum will not tolerate frosts well.
-Temperatures below 20 °F (-6 °C) will kill the plant, and temperatures which may go below 45 °F (7 °C) during the extended period should be avoided.
+Temperatures below 20°F (-6°C) will kill the plant, and temperatures that may drop below 45°F (7°C) for extended periods should be avoided.
 It tolerates high heat and intense sunlight.
-As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciated) poor soil conditions so long as it is well-draining.
+As with most succulents from the Crassulaceae family, Pachyphytum can tolerate (and even appreciate) poor soil conditions so long as it is well-draining.
 It can thrive in full or partial sunlight.

-One of the most common pests to houseplants is the mealybug, and your Pachyphytum may fall prey to this pest.
-The symptoms of a mealybug infestation are slowed or stopped growth (though in summer, this is a normal sign of dormancy).
+One of the most common pests of houseplants is the mealybug, and your Pachyphytum may fall victim to it.
+The symptoms of a mealybug infestation are slowed or stopped growth (though in summer, this is a typical sign of dormancy).

 See more at How to Grow and Care for Pachyphytum.